 The workload for this course requires attendance at:

-· 1 x 2 hour lecture / week
+· 1 x 2 hour online lecture / week

 · 7 x 2 hour clinical skills sessions / semester

 · 7 x 3 hour PBL tutorials / semester